What type of content do you primarily create?

 What is a YouTube channel trailer?

-A channel trailer is a video you can assign to be prominently displayed on your channel’s home page with YouTube’s Video Spotlight feature.
-Their primary purpose is to convince new viewers to subscribe.
-The trailer will sit near the top of your channel’s homepage, above other playlists or YouTube’s personalized recommendations.
+A YouTube channel trailer is a video you can assign to be prominently displayed on your channel's home page with YouTube's Video Spotlight feature.
+Their primary purpose is to convince new viewers to subscribe to your channel.
+The trailer will sit near the top of your channel's homepage, above other playlists or YouTube's personalized recommendations.

-But you should put some thought into it.
-A channel trailer should establish the identity of your channel: who you are, what kind of content you make, and why people should be interested.
+But you should put some thought into creating your channel trailer.
+A good trailer should establish the identity of your channel: who you are, what kind of content you make, and why people should be interested enough to subscribe.

 You can even customize which video to spotlight based on whether or not the viewer is a subscriber.

-On your channel’s homepage, click “customize channel” directly below your channel name and description.
-Once in channel customization, you can set your channel trailer from the videos you’ve uploaded to your channel.
+To add a channel trailer to your YouTube channel, click "customize channel" directly below your channel name and description.
+Once in channel customization, you can set your channel trailer from the videos you've already uploaded to your channel.

 How to create a great YouTube channel trailer

-A great YouTube channel trailer should convey what your channel does and why a viewer should subscribe.
-Here are some helpful tips to consider.
+A great YouTube channel trailer should clearly convey what your channel does and why a viewer should subscribe.
+Here are some helpful tips to consider when creating your trailer.

 1. Include a hook